 During this time an enthusiastic high school teacher inspired Karen to study for an after-degree Professional ‘A’ Teaching Certificate.
 Perhaps she could teach art.
 Consequently, when a position for an art teacher opened in her second year, she applied.
 Using the elementary curriculum as a guide she developed one suitable for junior and senior high school.
 However, teaching and motherhood took an excessive toll on her health.
 Two and a half years later she decided to retire early.

 Once Karen’s husband retired they settled in Legal, Alberta just north of Edmonton.
 In this community they finished raising their four children born along the way.
 In addition Karen established her reputation as a mural artist.
 Through the St. Albert Painters’ Guild she enjoyed recognition as a watercolourist and landscape painter.
 Also, two artists, Tom Thomson and Robert Genn had caught her attention.
-They reinforced her enduring interest in the empty shape around objects.
+They reinforced her enduring interest in the empty shape around objects, negative space.

 Mixing it up